dwhiffing/fury/content/aar/nf/nf21_aj/body.md

 Reykjavik, and now its my turn to run away with little fuel and few missiles, hoping to get back to the shelter of the carrier's SAMs.
-It's clear my planes won't entirely make it in time, so now I'm reduced to launching HARM-toting F-18s just to make use of their defensive AMRAAMs\!
+It's clear my planes won't entirely make it in time, so now I'm reduced to launching HARM-toting F-18s just to make use of their defensive AMRAAMs!
 I order incoming COD flights to divert south as the Flankers close on the carrier group, and between long-range SAM shots and the HARM shooters I just manage to shoot down the Flankers and make it back to the carrier on fumes.
 Up north one of the Flankers decides to have a go at my ASW helicopters in TG Algonquin, but he finally succumbs to long range SAM shots before he can engage.

 Speaking of ASW helicopters, one of them gets a MAD hit on an incoming sub, heading due south towards TG Algonquin, and after multiple torpedo